katherinj/katherinj/README.md

+# Hi there 👋
-## Hi there 👋, welcome to my GitHub!
+## Welcome to my GitHub!

 About Me:
-- 📍 I'm an undergraduate at the **New Jersey Institute of Technology** studying Computer Science
+- 📍 I'm an undergraduate student at the **New Jersey Institute of Technology** studying Computer Science
 - 👩‍💻 I have experience in **full stack development** with companies such as CodePath and **application development** with companies such as Workday and Netflix.

 Experience: